 If we are told a payment has been made into your account by mistake and we reasonably believe this to be the case, we may return the money.
 We will tell you if this happens and give you the chance to dispute the claim.
 If asked, we may share your relevant personal information with other banks, building societies and credit unions so that the payer can trace money paid to an incorrect account.

-How do I close my account?
+How can I close my account?

-Save seperately from your other accounts
+Save separately from your other accounts